top of page

 • Discussion Boards, Videos, Listening

-• How to sing/teach onsets, releases and vocal stylisms effects (bends, cry, fry, growls, screams, slides, etc.) while maintaining healthy vocal function.
+• How to sing/teach onsets, releases, vocal Stylisms/effects/distortions (cry, dip/bend, fry, growls, screams, slides, etc.) while maintaining healthy vocal function.

 • Masterclasses working on individual song styles